cloudmesh/client/docs/source/system.rst

    python2.7 -V
    which python2.7

-We recommend that you change your bashrc to include the python 2.7.10 path and you can issue::
+We recommend that you change your `.bashrc` to include the python 2.7.10 path and you can issue::

    python --version